What are the requirements for admission?

 - A master's degree in library and information science.

 - A grade-point average of at least 3.0 on a 4.0 scale in master's-level coursework and in the last two years of undergraduate coursework, in which case GRE scores are not required.
 If an applicant's GPA is below a 3.0 on a 4.0 scale, then GRE test scores are required.
 However, if an applicant has a JD, MD, or a PhD degree, they would be exempt from the GRE requirement.

 Admissions may be limited by the availability of faculty advisors to support CAS projects.
-For this reason, we encourage all applicants to identify potentially relevant faculty advisors in their application forms and/or essays.
+For this reason, we require all applicants to identify a faculty advisor in their application forms and/or essays.

 How do I apply?

 To apply, visit the Graduate College's application page, review the information, and select the “Apply Now” button.
 Follow the instructions for applying as well as uploading your academic credentials, including:

 - A personal statement indicating your commitment to advanced study, your reasons for seeking the CAS, and an outline of a proposed program of study, including possible CAS project areas

 The Graduate College Diversity, Equity & Inclusion Office provides resources to assist underrepresented domestic applicants in graduate programs at Illinois with the graduate application process.